 //omitted text unchanged//

 At Access Stratum level, the data radio bearer (DRB) defines the packet treatment on the radio interface (Uu).
 A DRB serves packets with the same packet forwarding treatment.
 The QoS flow to DRB mapping by NG-RAN is based on QFI and the associated QoS profiles (i.e. QoS parameters and QoS characteristics).
+NG-RAN can perform the MMSID-aware QoS flow to DRB mapping in case of receiving MMSID information.
 Separate DRBs may be established for QoS flows requiring different packet forwarding treatment, or several QoS Flows belonging to the same PDU session can be multiplexed in the same DRB.

 End of change